 What are examples of upstream players in a supply chain?

 Suppliers and manufacturers are the key upstream players in a supply chain.

 How can ShipBob help with supply chain logistics?

 ShipBob offers services and tools that can be used to streamline most of your supply chain logistics.
-From end-to-end managed freight programs to fulfillment outsourcing to supply chain analytics–there are many solutions that can be used to optimize your supply chain logistics.
+From end-to-end managed freight programs to fulfilment outsourcing to supply chain analytics–there are many solutions that can be used to optimise your supply chain logistics.